Overview

 - Array Limits: Minimum 1 monitoring, maximum 200 monitorings per request

-- Duplicate Detection: No duplicate websites allowed within the same request or existing for the customer
+- No duplicate websites allowed within the same request or existing for the customer

 Notes